progsen/SD-F1M1-Python-Extra/05-discord-bot-haiku/index.md

 zet in haiku7.txt regels met 7 syllables

 haal deze bijvoorbeeld uit:
->An old silent pond...
+- An old silent pond...
->A frog jumps into the pond,
+- A frog jumps into the pond,
->splash!
+- splash!
 Silence again.

->Autumn moonlight-
+- Autumn moonlight-
->a worm digs silently
+- a worm digs silently
->into the chestnut.
+- into the chestnut.

->In the twilight rain
+- In the twilight rain
->these brilliant-hued hibiscus -
+- these brilliant-hued hibiscus -
->A lovely sunset.
+- A lovely sunset.

-nu maken we `2 variablen` aan om de content van die files in op te slaan: zet deze `boven aan` in je bot python file
+nu maken gaan we die files lezen en maken we `2 variablen` aan om de gelezen content in op te slaan: zet deze `boven aan` in je bot python file

 ```python